koshimazaki/UE-AUDIO-MCP/README.md

 **AI-driven game audio pipelines -- from natural language to Wwise + MetaSounds + Blueprints.**

 One MCP server.
 Three audio engines.
 52 tools.
+22K+ Blueprint nodes.
+Optimised for **Unreal Engine 5.7** and **Wwise 2024**.

 Complete audio systems from a single prompt.

 > "Build weather-responsive ambient with rain, wind, and clear states that crossfade based on intensity"
 >